dlevy233/FastPriceViz/README.md

 # PriceViz

-PriceViz is a Python library designed for the visualization and analysis of large-scale time series data, with a particular focus on financial market data.
-It has two key offerings: parallelized downsampling of massive datasets so that they can fit into memory, and then visualization of key features (within and across tickers) in a flexible format.
+PriceViz is a Python library designed for the processing, visualization, and analysis of large-scale time series data, with a particular focus on financial market data.
+It has two key offerings: parallelized downsampling of massive datasets so that they can fit into memory, and then visualization (or any sort of analysis) of key features (within and across tickers) in a flexible format.

 ## Installation